khSadik/IEEEDay/README.md

 We will be each contributing to this repository and learn about some important GIT concepts while doing so.
 Each of you should fork this repository, clone it to your own machine, commit the code and submit a pull request to me to be while writing your name below

 ## Workflow

 paste the following code into the terminal after you have added your name into this file

 `git add README.md`
 `git commit -m 'added my name to contributors list' `git push origin HEAD`

 ## Contributors

-* Zubier Abdullah
+- Zubier Abdullah
-* Tahmid Ekram
+- Tahmid Ekram
+- Kh.
+Sadik